-Any business in Wellington County who employs 150 people or less can access this program.
+Any business in Wellington County who employs 150 people or less can access this program, to screen their employees.

 Fill out the "Order Self Screening Kits" report.

 Anyone who receives a positive test result through the Workplace Self Screening Kit will need to make arrangements with their local Public Health Unit to receive a PCR test as soon as possible.
 They must also work with Public Health to determine when it is safe for them to return to work.